9.5 -Federal Prosecution

 Overview

 Under the Child Support Recovery Act (CSRA) of 1992, it is a federal misdemeanor to willfully fail to pay child support as long as the non-custodial parent does not live in the same state as the child.
 The Deadbeat Parents Punishment Act of 1998 added felony charges to the CSRA.
-The Wyoming Child Support Program utilizes this enforcement remedy only after all other enforcement actions have been exhausted and documented.
-The Child Support Program works closely with the OCSE Project Save Our Children (PSOC) Coordinator and the United States Attorney’s Office (USAO) for the District of Wyoming in pursuing a federal prosecution.
-The OCSE PSOC Coordinator acts as the the liaison between the Wyoming Child Support Program and the USAO, and the USAO is responsible for the prosecution of the case inthe United States District Court of Wyoming.
+The Wyoming Child Support Program (CSP) utilizes this enforcement remedy only after all other enforcement actions have been exhausted and documented.
+The CSP works closely with the federal Office of Child Support Services (OCSS) Project Save Our Children (PSOC) Coordinator and the United States Attorney’s Office (USAO) for the District of Wyoming in pursuing a federal prosecution.
+The OCSS PSOC Coordinator acts as the the liaison between the Wyoming CSP and the USAO, and the USAO is responsible for the prosecution of the case in the United States District Court of Wyoming.

 Policy